YA fantasy novelist. Awards include:

 2015 IAN Book of the Year Awards Finalist

 About The Author

-David Harten Watson is the author of the Magicians Gold series, including Magic Teacher's Son (a 2016 Eric Hoffer Award Winner (Honorable Mention in category Young Adult), 2016 First Horizon Award Finalist, 2016 Eric Hoffer Award Grand Prize Short List, and 2015 IAN Book of the Year Award Finalist) and its sequel, Fortress of Gold.
-He also wrote the science fiction novelette Millennium Bomber: a Story of Digital Revenge.
+David Harten Watson is editor and publisher of the 2022 cli-fi (climate fiction) anthology Extinction Notice: Tales of a Warming Earth, a Readers’ Favorite 5-star book.
+Extinction Notice features cli-fi stories from authors hailing from nine nations on four continents all over the world (see www.cli-fi.org).
+He’s the author of the Magicians Gold series, including Magic Teacher's Son (a 2016 Eric Hoffer Award Winner in category Young Adult, 2016 First Horizon Award Finalist, 2016 Eric Hoffer Award Grand Prize Short List, and 2015 IAN Book of the Year Award Finalist) and other novels in the Magicians Gold series, including Fortress of Gold (a Readers’ Favorite 5-star novel).
+David also wrote the science fiction novelette Millennium Bomber: A Story of Digital Revenge.

-David is a member of the U.S. Army Brotherhood of Tankers (USABOT), the LDS (Mormon) Church, The Saber Legion (TSL), and the International Committee on Robot Arms Control (ICRAC).
-David has worked in a dizzying array of jobs including U.S. Army Armor officer at Fort Knox (experience that came in handy for his second novel, Fortress of Gold), camp counselor, teacher, tax preparer, car salesman, portrait photographer, track photographer, solar energy entrepreneur, and computer programmer.
+David is a full member of the SFWA (Science Fiction and Fantasy Writers of America) and SCBWI (Society of Children's Book Writers and Illustrators).
+He also belongs to the USABOT (US Army Brotherhood of Tankers), Campaign to Stop Killer Robots, and The Saber Legion.
+David has worked in a dizzying array of jobs including U.S. Army Armor officer at Fort Knox (experience that came in handy for his second novel, Fortress of Gold), camp counselor, teacher, tax preparer, car salesman, portrait photographer, track photographer, solar energy entrepreneur, and IT Specialist.